ChainSafe/game-docs-v2/docs/v2/2_installation.md

 ![](v2Assets/step4.png)

-### Importing the ChainSafe Gaming SDK
+### Importing the web3.unity SDK

 Now, that we have a new Unity3D project.
-We are ready to install the ChainSafe gaming SDK package.
+We are ready to install the web3.unity SDK package.
 Dragging the package in the assets directory will bring up the following dialogue shown on the screen below.

 ![](v2Assets/step5.png)

 Here's NFTPixels to walk you through this process!
-<iframe width="960" height="500" src="https://www.youtube.com/embed/9QtcXo_6izw?list=PLPn3rQCo3XrMkgAqFRtih9xGIKciD0b0N" title="How To Install The ChainSafe Gaming web3.unity SDK" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe width="800" height="450" src="https://www.youtube.com/embed/9QtcXo_6izw?list=PLPn3rQCo3XrMkgAqFRtih9xGIKciD0b0N" title="How To Install The ChainSafe Gaming web3.unity SDK" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Building a WebGL Project